donghun2018/orf411/README.md

 #### Get Python Packages

-The packages required by the simulator are:
+The packages used by sequential decision problem code base for ORF411 are:

 - numpy: used for pseudorandom number generator and many useful functions
 - openpyxl: used for Microsoft Excel xlsx input/output functionalities